paulstothard/helpful_links/README.md

 - [Docusaurus](https://docusaurus.io/) - An open-source framework for building static websites, particularly for documentation, with simple configuration, Markdown support, versioning, search, and localization.
 - [GitBook](https://www.gitbook.com/) - An online platform for creating and hosting documentation with version control, team collaboration, and integrations for a collaborative writing environment.
 - [honkit/honkit](https://github.com/honkit/honkit) - A command-line tool and Node.js library based on GitBook for building  online documentation or ebooks using Markdown files.
+- [iamgio/quarkdown](https://github.com/iamgio/quarkdown) - A Markdown-based typesetting system that can be used to create a print-ready book or an interactive presentation.
 - [Jekyll](https://jekyllrb.com/) - A static site generator for creating websites or blogs using plain text files and Markdown syntax with customizable templates.
 - [JupyterBook](https://jupyterbook.org/) - An open-source tool for building interactive, publication-quality books and documentation using Jupyter Notebooks and Markdown, incorporating code, visualizations, and interactive elements.
 - [Kozea/WeasyPrint](https://github.com/Kozea/WeasyPrint) - Converts simple HTML pages into visually appealing PDF reports, invoices, and posters.